N\'eron models of Jacobians over bases of arbitrary dimension: Introduction

+When $X/S$ comes from a vertical logarithmic curve over a logarithmically regular base (\textit{e.g.}\ $S$ is regular and $X$ smooth over the complement of a normal crossings divisor, or $S$ is a toroidal variety and $X$ smooth over the complement of the boundary divisor), the N\'eron model exists and has a moduli interpretation by~\cite[Corollary 6.13]{HMOPModelsJacobians}.
+The difference is that we require $S$ to be smooth-factorial but allow the discriminant locus to be arbitrary.

-We give a local description of the Néron model in terms of Picard spaces in Remark \ref{remark:N_covered_by_some_Pic/E_after_etale_cover}.
+We give a local description of the N\'eron model in terms of Picard spaces in Remark \ref{remark:N_covered_by_some_Pic/E_after_etale_cover}.
 Finally, we give a simple way to determine whether or not the N\'eron model is separated.
-Following the ideas of \cite{Holmes}, we say $X/S$ is \emph{strictly aligned} when the smoothing parameters of its singularities satisfy a certain combinatorial condition (Definition \ref{c-strict alignment}); and we prove
+Following the ideas of~\cite{Holmes}, we say $X/S$ is \emph{strictly aligned} when the smoothing parameters of its singularities satisfy a certain combinatorial condition (\textit{cf.} Definition~\ref{c-strict alignment}), and we prove the following result.

-\begin{thm}[Theorem \ref{theorem:separatedness_of_NM_jac_iff_strictly_aligned}] Let $S$ be a regular and excellent scheme, $U\subset S$ a dense open subscheme and $X/S$ a nodal curve, smooth over $U$.
-Call $J$ the Jacobian of $X_U/U$.
-Then, the $S$-N\'eron model $N$ of $J$ exhibited in Theorem \ref{theorem:NMs_Jac} is separated if and only if $X/S$ is strictly aligned. \end{thm}
+\begin{thm}[\textit{cf.} Theorem \ref{theorem:separatedness_of_NM_jac_iff_strictly_aligned}] Let $S$ be a regular and excellent scheme, $U\subset S$ a dense open subscheme and $X/S$ a nodal curve, smooth over $U$.
+Denote by $J$ the Jacobian of $X_U/U$.
+Then, the $S$-N\'eron model $N$ of $J$ exhibited in Theorem~\ref{theorem:NMs_Jac} is separated if and only if $X/S$ is strictly aligned. \end{thm}